Sample Integrated Marketing Campaign for Clinic’s Patient Portal

 By Linda Birch

-Showcasing storytelling ability and a flair for profile writing, this piece reflects Linda Birch’s expertise in highlighting remarkable individuals.
-The article captures the professional gravitas and human warmth of Justice Joyce Kennard, blending narrative with key insights into her legal career and judicial legacy.
+The result is an article that captures the professional gravitas and warmth of Justice Joyce Kennard, blending narrative with key insights into her legal career and judicial legacy.

 - Craft engaging, narrative-driven profiles.

-- Incorporate compelling quotes and anecdotes for vivid storytelling.
+- Connect with subjects to obtain compelling quotes and anecdotes for vivid storytelling.

 - Balance professional achievements with personal insights.